It is not out of the car. Why can't I just remove the chain cover to replace the chain.

 Remove the front and rear driveshaft flanges.

-The silver colored nut is a left hand thread and is used on the front drive flange.
+NOTICE: The silver colored nut is a left hand thread and is used on the front drive flange.
 The bronze colored nut is a normal right-hand thread and is used on the rear drive flange.

 Although the flanges are identical, note their position for re-assembly.
 They are marked to correspond with their respective driveshafts.